 How We Tested the Best Headlamps

 The GearJunkie team has tested a huge variety of headlamps for countless miles in the woods and at campsites, from hunting to climbing peaks.
+Since 2013, we’ve tested approximately 200 headlamps across our team of editors.
 We polled our crew to determine their absolute favorite headlamps and why.
 Author and hunt and fish editor Nicole Qualtieri first published this guide in early 2021, and the selection included 9 of the best headlamps available online.

 Since then, we’ve refined this guide and kept it updated by testing the latest models.
-Since then, our list has grown to include 13 models, representing a diversity of manufacturers, from Black Diamond to Fenix.
+Our list has grown to include 11 models, representing a diversity of manufacturers, from Black Diamond to Fenix.

 Additionally, GearJunkie Editor Sean McCoy now contributes most of the testing and hands-on evaluation.
-Sean is a hunter, skier, runner, and all-round outdoorsman with over 20 years of experience putting gear through the ringer.
-For headlamps, Sean brings each model on long runs that stretch well past sundown and uses them at hunt camp, where they are put to the test in cold conditions and Sean can evaluate the user interface (the buttons) through a thick pair of gloves.
+Sean is a hunter, skier, runner, and all-around outdoorsman with over 20 years of experience putting gear through the ringer.
+For headlamps, Sean brings each model on long runs that stretch well past sundown and uses them at hunt camp.
+There, they are put to the test in cold conditions, and Sean can evaluate the user interface (the buttons) through a thick pair of gloves.

-For more lighting options, check out our guide to the best headlamps for hunting, and if you’re looking to up your game in camp, have a look at the best camping lanterns.
+For more lighting options, check out our guide to the best headlamps for hunting.
+If you’re looking to up your game in camp, have a look at the best camping lanterns and string lights.

 Headlamp Bulbs: LEDs